Windsor Locks, Connecticut: Government and politics

 As of 2023, Windsor Locks is split into two House districts: the 60th represented by Jane Garibay (D) and the 61st represented by Tami Zawistowski (R).

 Windsor Locks uses the selectman-town meeting system with an elected Board of Finance.
 Windsor Locks adopted the Windsor Locks Town Charter in 1981.
-Windsor Locks' Board of Selectman is composed of First Selectman Scott Storms (R), Selectman Jonathan Savino (D), and Selectman James Cannon (R).
+Windsor Locks' Board of Selectman is composed of First Selectman Jonathan Savino (D), Selectman Mark Whitten (D), and Selectman James Cannon (R).

 Historical places

 Windsor Locks station, January 2015.
 The train station is served by the Hartford Line and Amtrak, and is part of the bus route to Bradley International Airport.

 The following places in Windsor Locks are on the National Register of Historic Places.